-Following Hayward \cite{hayward} we summarize here the relevant definitions related to trapped surfaces. \begin{itemize} \item {\bf Trapped surface}.
-Let $\Sigma$ denote a spacelike hypersurface, e.g., a hypersurface defined by $t=\rm const$.
+\begin{enumerate} \item {\em Trapped surface}: Let $\Sigma$ denote a spacelike hypersurface, e.g., a hypersurface defined by $t=\rm const$.
 A two-dimensional surface $S\subset \Sigma$ with spherical topology is called a {\em trapped surface} on $\Sigma$ if the families of ingoing and outgoing null geodesics normal to the surface are both converging or both diverging.
 More precisely, the null expansions $\varepsilon_+=l^\mu_{+;\mu}$ and $\varepsilon_-=l^\mu_{-;\mu}$ on a trapped surface $S$ should satisfy $\varepsilon_+\varepsilon_- >0$.
-One distinguishes between a {\em past trapped surface} for which both $\varepsilon_+$ and $\varepsilon_-$ are positive, and a {\em future trapped surface} for which both $\varepsilon_+$ and $\varepsilon_-$ are negative. \item {\bf Trapped region}.
-A set of future trapped surfaces (or closed trapped surfaces \cite{ellis,hawking}) on $\Sigma$ is referred to as a {\em future trapped region}.
-Similarly, a set of past trapped surfaces on $\Sigma$ is called a {\em past trapped region}. \item {\bf Marginally trapped surface}.
-A two-dimensional surface $H$ is said to be {\em marginally trapped} if one of the null expansions vanishes on $H$, i.e., if either $\varepsilon_+|_H=0$ or $\varepsilon_-|_H=0$.
+One distinguishes between a {\em past trapped surface} for which both $\varepsilon_+$ and $\varepsilon_-$ are positive, and a {\em future trapped surface} for which both $\varepsilon_+$ and $\varepsilon_-$ are negative. \item {\em Trapped region}: A set of future trapped surfaces (or closed trapped surfaces \cite{ellis,hawking}) on $\Sigma$ is referred to as a {\em future trapped region}.
+Similarly, a set of past trapped surfaces on $\Sigma$ is called a {\em past trapped region}. \item {\em Marginally trapped surface}: A two-dimensional surface $H$ is said to be {\em marginally trapped} if one of the null expansions vanishes on $H$, i.e., if either $\varepsilon_+|_H=0$ or $\varepsilon_-|_H=0$.
 A marginally trapped surface is also referred to as an {\em apparent horizon} although, strictly speaking, the original definition of Ellis and Hawking \cite{hawking} involves in addition the assumption of asymptotic flatness.

-\item {\bf Outer marginally trapped surface}.
-A surface $H$ is said to be future (past) outer marginally trapped if on $H$ the future (past) directed outgoing null expansion vanishes, its derivative along the ingoing null geodesic is negative, and the ingoing null expansion is negative, i.e., if $\varepsilon_+|_H=0$, $l_-^\mu\partial_\mu\varepsilon_+|_H <0$, and $\varepsilon_-|_H<0$.
+\item {\em Outer marginally trapped surface}: A surface $H$ is said to be future (past) outer marginally trapped if on $H$ the future (past) directed outgoing null expansion vanishes, its derivative along the ingoing null geodesic is negative, and the ingoing null expansion is negative, i.e., if $\varepsilon_+|_H=0$, $l_-^\mu\partial_\mu\varepsilon_+|_H <0$, and $\varepsilon_-|_H<0$.
 Equivalently, the future (past) outer marginally trapped surface may be defined as the surface on which the past (future) directed ingoing null expansion vanishes, its derivative along the outgoing null geodesic is negative, and the outgoing null expansion is positive, i.e., if $\varepsilon_-|_H=0$, $l_+^\mu\partial_\mu\varepsilon_-|_H <0$, and $\varepsilon_+|_H>0$.